 Westall Park Natural Burial Ground

-Funeral attendance should be kept to a minimum with immediate family taking priority at the graveside.
+Funeral attendance is limited to 30 with immediate family taking priority at the graveside.

 All attendees must be in good health and not be showing any symptoms of Covid-19.

 All attendees must follow the government advice of maintaining a 2 metre distance.

 The park has re-opened to visitors but please see their website for more information : Westall Park Website

 As part of our planning, we have considered, and will continue to consider, a range of infection control options in line with the latest advice given by Public Health England.
 We are also working with partners, such as local crematoria and burial grounds, to ensure we comply with their coronavirus procedures.